GermanBrainRot/Project-Galileo/README.md

 That's a trick we have hitherto been using on *each object's* Hilbert space, but never on a global Hilbert space encoding the big picture.

+Oh, and to fully incorporate my first postulate and make this truly Lorentz compatible, one probably has to impose symmetry constrainds on the time dimension (which so far was just a parameter to index our unitary operators!) as well and think carefully about what that means.
+In particular, I expect a stark asymmetry between the known past and the unknown future.

 To the western academic who somehow has missed this even though they are way smarter than me, I want to say:

 You don't want to sell us any more quantum opium, you want to go home and rethink your lives.